Komodo96/SGD213_Task-2-GreenGeckoStudiosWiki/Proposal/index.md

 ## Milestones
-[//]: # (Breakdown of phases of development, with estimated delivery times)
-[//]: # (In practice, if you were working on fixed price phases, you would also list expected payment after each phase.)

 | Production Phase | Completion Date |
 | --- | --- |
 | Planning Phase | 29/04/25 |